veralorein/movies-project/DEV-README.rst

    For example:

-   1. You have created virtual env in ".venv" directory
+   1. You have created virtual env in "/full/path/to/.venv" directory
    2. Your python version is 2.6
    3. You should add this lines to movies/settings/local.py::

-         ENV_PATH = ".venv"
+         ENV_PATH = "/full/path/to/.venv"
          PYTHON_PATHNAME = "python2.6"

 6. run server on localhost:8000::